thehamop1/AdvSoftwareEngineeringProject/SeminarProposal/SeminarProposal.md

     Summary:
 	We're convinced that doing this topic is meaningful due to the ever increasing need for buisness to provide constant suppport for their customers.
-Industires such as education, medical, mobile (personal assistants), are all implementing converstaional interfaces/bots in order to fulfill specific buisness needs.
-As converstaional bots become more prevalenat in different industries different software architectures will be developed based on buisness needs therefore there's an increasing need to study different software architectures specific to converational bots in order to effictively implement these solutions in the real world.
+Industires such as education, medicine, and mobile (personal assistants) are all implementing converstaional interfaces/bots in order to fulfill specific buisness needs.
+As converstaional bots become more prevalenat in different industries new software architectures will be developed based on buisness needs therefore there is an increasing need to study different software architectures specific to converational bots in order to effictively implement these solutions in the real world.
+Additionally as buisness are removing the need for GUI's via converstaional interfaces/bots a whole host of human-computer interaction challenges.

     Pros:
     The pros of choosing converstional interfaces/bots for a seminar topic are that ceratin applications of converstaional interfaces/bots are highly developed